mminute/poezix/README.md

-# Poezix
+Adds an alias #times method called #upon_a_midnight_dreary to the Integer class and String class, allowing you to call the method on 'once', 'twice', or 'thrice'.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/poezix`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Adds an alias to the #puts method called #quoth that upcases and adds exclamation marks.
+Defaults to "NEVERMORE!!!"

-TODO: Delete this and the text above, and describe your gem
+Adds an method to provide lorem_ipsum like filler content from the stories and poems of Edgar Allan Poe.
+Passing an integer arguement selects the number of lines of text to return.
+Default is to return the entire poem/story.

 ## Installation